kvchvn/mindbox-todo/README.md

 - `cd app`
 - `npm i`
 - `npm run start`
 _P.S.
-Be sure you have installed node.js on you device._
+Be sure you have installed node.js on your device._